Deep Long-Tailed Learning: A Survey: Classic Methods

-Bayesian estimate~\cite{khan2019striking} found that \emph{the class prediction uncertainty is inversely proportional to the training label frequency, i.e., tail classes are more uncertain}.
-Inspired by this, bayesian estimate~\cite{khan2019striking} proposed to use the estimated class-level uncertainty to re-margin losses so that the tail classes with higher class uncertainty would suffer a higher loss value and thus have a larger margin between features and the classifier.

-Domain balancing~\cite{cao2020domain} studied a long-tailed domain problem, where a small number of domains (containing multiple classes) frequently appear while other domains exist less.
-To address this task, this work introduced a novel domain frequency indicator based on the \emph{inter-class compactness of features}, and uses this indicator to re-margin the feature space of tail domains.
+{However, the training label frequencies may be unknown in real applications, and simply using them for re-margining also ignores the status of model training on different classes.
+To address this, recent studies explored various adaptive re-margining methods.
+Uncertainty-based margin learning (UML)~\cite{khan2019striking} found that \emph{the class prediction uncertainty is inversely proportional to the training label frequencies, i.e., tail classes are more uncertain}.
+Inspired by this, UML proposed to use the estimated class-level uncertainty to re-margin losses, so that the tail classes with higher class uncertainty incur a higher loss value and thus have a larger margin between features and the classifier.
+Moreover, LOCE~\cite{feng2021exploring} proposed to use the \emph{mean class prediction score} to monitor the learning status of different classes and apply it to guide class-level margin adjustment for enhancing tail classes.
+Domain balancing~\cite{cao2020domain} introduced a novel frequency indicator based on the \emph{inter-class compactness of features}, and uses this indicator to re-margin the feature space of tail domains.} {Despite effectiveness, the above re-margining methods for encouraging large tail-class margins may degrade the feature learning of head classes.
+To address this, RoBal~\cite{wu2021adversarial} further enforces a margin factor to also enlarge head-class margins.}

-LOCE~\cite{feng2021exploring} uses the \emph{mean classification prediction score} to monitor the learning status for different classes and apply it to guide class-level margin adjustment for enhancing tail-class performance.

-Progressive margin loss (PML)~\cite{deng2021pml} adjusts the class-wise margin for long-tailed learning with two margin terms: the ordinal margin and the variational margin.
-The ordinal margin seeks to extract discriminative features and maintain the age order relation.
-The variational margin attempts to progressively suppress head classes to handle class imbalance in long-tailed training samples.

-RoBal~\cite{wu2021adversarial} argued that existing re-margining methods that encourage larger margins for tail classes may degrade the feature learning for head classes.
-Therefore, RoBal enforces an additional margin term to also enlarge the feature margin for head classes.